 Are you taking part in the RSPB Big Garden Watch and/or Storytelling Week with the children in your early years setting?
-Both happen at the end of January!
+Both happen near each other RSPB... end of January / Storytelling beginning of February!
 Have you thought about linking these to musical activities?
 If not here are a few ideas to get you started:

 RSPB Big Garden Watch

 Every year, at the end of January, the RSPB encourages people to take part in the survey so that they can track how the birds are doing in the UK.
 Even if you are not taking part officially you may like to get the children looking out to see what birds that they can spot.

 Here is a song that I have written for the ‘Big Garden Watch’ that you might like to sing with the children, to the tune of round and round the garden.

 1 flap, 2 flaps,

 To download the above full image as a PDF please enter your details below.
 If you would also like to receive my monthly e-newsletter with help and ideas, plus emails with information on discounts and offers, please also tick the box

 You may like to use the download from the RSPB website that has images of native birds.
 Here’s the direct link: https://www.rspb.org.uk/globalassets/downloads/documents/kids-and-schools/spot-it-birds-and-mammals.pdf

 You could also explore music written to sound like birds flying and encourage the children to move to the music.
 E.g.

 - The Bird from Peter and the Wolf